Compositional Separation of Control Flow and Data Flow: Computons

+The above procedure will eventually terminate since the sets ${U, I, O}$ and $P$ are finite, and because we use ${V \subseteq P}$ to explore new ports at each step.
+It is guaranteed that an e-inport will be chosen for exploration at some point since every computon has at least one ec-inport and there are no dangling computation units (see Definition \ref{def:computon}). \end{proof}

 At this stage, we have provided sufficient details about the general structure of computons by treating them as set-valued functors.
-Defining computons in this way gives rise to a functor category $\textbf{Set}^\textbf{Comp}$ whose objects are computons and whose morphisms are computon morphisms.
+Defining computons in this way gives rise to a functor category which we refer to as $\textbf{Set}^\textbf{Comp}$.